A central chapter that crystallizes all my work. In forth. Skin in the Game

 Let us see why “statistical testing” and “scientific” statements are highly insufficient in the presence of ruin problems and repetition of exposures.
 If one claimed that there is “statistical evidence that the plane is safe”, with a 98% confidence level (statistics are meaningless without such confidence band), and acted on it, practically no experienced pilot would be alive today.
 In my war with the Monsanto machine, the advocates of genetically modified organisms (transgenics) kept countering me with benefit analyses (which were often bogus and doctored up), not tail risk analyses for repeated exposures.

-Psychologists determine our “paranoia” or “risk aversion” by subjecting a person to a single experiment –then declare that humans are rationally challenged as there is an innate tendency to “overestimate” small probabilities.
+Psychologists determine our “paranoia” or “risk aversion” (or for some, “loss aversion”) by subjecting a person to a single experiment –then declare that humans are rationally challenged as there is an innate tendency to “overestimate” small probabilities.
 It is as if the person will never again take any personal tail risk!
 Recall that academics in social science are … dynamically challenged.
 Nobody could see the grandmother-obvious inconsistency of such behavior with our ingrained daily life logic.
 Smoking a single cigarette is extremely benign, so a cost-benefit analysis would deem one irrational to give up so much pleasure for so little risk!
 But it is the act of smoking that kills, with a certain number of pack per year, tens of thousand of cigarettes –in other words, repeated serial exposure.

 Beyond, in real life, every single bit of risk you take adds up to reduce your life expectancy.
 If you climb mountains and ride a motorcycle and hang around the mob and fly your own small plane and drink absinthe, your life expectancy is considerably reduced although not a single action will have a meaningful effect.
 This idea of repetition makes paranoia about some low probability events perfectly rational.
 But we do not need to be overly paranoid about ourselves; we need to shift some of our worries about bigger things.

 Note: The flaw in psychology papers is to believe that the subject doesn’t take any other tail risks anywhere outside the experiment and will never take tail risks again.
 The idea of “loss aversion” have not been thought through properly –it is not measurable the way it has been measured (if at all mesasurable).
 Say you ask a subject how much he would pay to insure a 1% probability of losing $100.
-You are trying to figure out how much he is “overpaying” for “risk aversion” or something even more stupid, “loss aversion”.
+You are trying to figure out how much he is “overpaying” for “risk aversion” or something even more stupid, “loss aversion” (pain of losing is greater than pleasure of winning).
 But you cannot possibly ignore all the other present and future financial risks he will be taking.
 You need to figure out other risks in the real world: if he has a car outside that can be scratched, if he has a financial portfolio that can lose money, if he has a bakery that may risk a fine, if he has a child in college who may cost unexpectedly more, if he can be laid off.
 All these risks add up and the attitude of the subject reflects them all.
 Ruin is indivisible and invariant to the source of randomness that may cause it.

 Who is “You”?